ARKTIK-ARKITEK/ARKTIK-SyntheticA-SCU/Wiki/Factions/Corporate Factions/Corporate Factions | SyntheticA Cinematic Universe (SCU).md

 3. **Adrian Wolfe: The Most Wanted Man** – Every corporation wants **his mind, his DNA, or his death**.
 4. **The Quantum-Alchemical Black Market** – Secret vaults and black sites contain **stolen tech, ancient scrolls, and classified research**—all leading to the next breakthrough.

----

-## **🔗 Next Steps for SCU Corporate Expansion**
-✅ **Create Public Dossiers for Each Corporation** (SyntheticA, The Consortium, etc.).
-✅ **Develop “The Corporate War Reports”** (leaked intelligence drops from inside these factions).
-✅ **Structure the Public Factions Repository** so contributors can engage with the SCU world.
-✅ **Draft Corporate Espionage Subplots** that will drive Adrian Wolfe’s escape, survival, or downfall.

----

 👑 **THE FUTURE IS FOR SALE.
 THE QUESTION IS: WHO WILL OWN IT?**